ON THIS PAGE

 Submitting a formal response

-Even if you manage to resolve the dispute by speaking directly with your client, you must still file a formal response with your client’s bank.
+Even if your client decides to withdraw the dispute, you must still file a formal response with your client’s bank.
 This process involves submitting several pieces of evidence that help explain why your service charge should not have been disputed in the first place.